sophiemiddleton/Tutorial/AllInOne/doc/Interactive.md

 ### Step 7

 1. The purpose of this exercise is to illustrate the difference between a module label, which is the name of a module instance, and the module type, which is the name of a shared library
-1. The code makes two int
+1. The code makes two instances of the same module but configures them differently: it changes a time cut and the name verbosity of some printout.

 # Other exercises